 The Statement of Activities presents information showing how the Agency's net position changed during the most recent fiscal year.
 All changes in net positions are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of related cash flows.
 Thus, revenues and expenses are reported in this statement for some items that will result in cash flows only in future fiscal periods (for example, uncollected taxes).
-The governmental activities of the Newport Urban Renewal Agency include activities in two urban renewal funds; the Urban Renewal Fund, and the Urban Renewal Debt Service fund.
-The Urban Renewal Fund is engaged in capital project construction while the Urban Renewal Debt Service is responsible for debt payment activities.
+The governmental activities of the Newport Urban Renewal Agency include activities in three Urban Renewal Funds and the Urban Renewal Debt Service Fund.
+The Urban Renewal Fund is engaged in capital project construction while the Urban Renewal Debt Service Fund is responsible for debt payment activities.